 9. Explain any decision to provide any payment or gift to respondents, other than remuneration of contractors or grantees.

-Focus group participants will receive $40.00 in the form of a voucher which can be redeemed for cash through the cashier at their VA Medical Center or by whatever payment method is allowed at their VA site.
+Focus group participants will receive a $40.00 gift card to a national chain such as Target or Walmart.
 Payments of this type are acceptable practice in clinical research.
 This small incentive will increase likelihood of participation and help defer expenses associated with travel to the focus group site; yet, it is small enough not to be unduly influencing for approximately two hours of participation.

 10. Describe any assurance of privacy to the extent permitted by law provided to respondents and the basis for the assurance in statute, regulation, or agency policy.